frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise2.md

 ## Make It Look Nicer

-Once your two tubes are set, let's change the appearance so it looks better.
-Follow the video below.
+Once your two tubes are set, let's change the appearance of your drivetrain so it looks better.
+Watch the video, then change all of the tubes to a color of your choosing.

 ### Video: How to Change Part Colors